drduh/PC-Engines-APU-Router-Guide/README.md

 Congratulations, you've assembled, installed and configured a powerful wireless router for less than $200.
 Now you can stop wasting your money on off-the-shelf networking gear.

-If you want to make sure you've set up your firewall correctly, run a port scan from an external host:
+If you want to make sure you've set up your firewall correctly, run a port scan from an external host, e.g.:

     $ nmap -v -A -T4 xxx.xxx.xxx.xxx -Pn

-# Todo

-* Configure 802.1x authentication for WLAN
-* Implement on a BSD
-* Sandbox/harden programs
-* Automate software updates
-* Email alerts for low disk space, etc.
+Also see [elad/openbsd-apu2](https://github.com/elad/openbsd-apu2) for OpenBSD instructions.